 Luigi explained that having a skilled and professional team on site in a pre-requisite.
 “These trials require the processing of a huge amount of testing samples, with different features in terms of both inoculum concentration and inoculation sites,” he said.
 “It is important that each testing set is clearly identified and segregated from others.
 The loading sequence of the testing sets is also important to so the trials are managed as fast as possible.
 Furthermore, each time a test set is processed, a review of critical parameters recorded during the run is done to confirm that the run is valid and that no deviations occurred: a skilled team on site knows this and can provide a better support to the remote team.”

-GEA now provides the dairy company with remote technical support through its Premium Support Platform with connections to the PLC (Programable Logic Controller) and HMI (Human Machine Interface) and using augmented reality and GEA Remote Eye Wear.
+GEA now provides the dairy company with remote technical support through its Remote Support Filling platform with connections to the PLC (Programable Logic Controller) and HMI (Human Machine Interface) and using augmented reality and GEA Remote Eye Wear.
 It provides its customer with the back-up of a complete GEA team including a mechanical engineer, line validator and software engineers for both the blow molding machine and the filling machine.

 More in the future